As an interdisciplinary psychologist, I am grateful to be included as part of your family and/or career journey.

-I’m registered with the Swiss Society of Coaching Psychologists and accredited with the European Mentoring and Coaching Council and the Chartered Institute for Personnel and Development
+I’m registered with the Swiss Society of Coaching Psychologists, accredited with the European Mentoring and Coaching Council, and qualified with the Chartered Institute for Personnel and Development

 I’m bound by a strong code of ethics, committed to safe, effective practice, and engage with supervision